top of page

 6. What’s my realistic monthly budget for care?

 Some breeds cost more to feed.
 Some require regular grooming.
-Some have medical predispositions.
-And many need professional training (hello, teenage phase).
+Others may have medical predispositions.
+Many need professional training (hello, teenage phase).
 Being prepared financially saves stress and guilt down the road.

 7. Do I have other pets the dog must get along with?